-A champion in both title and spirit, Mr Wise Guy serves as an example that we are not defined by the challenges in our lives but the way we adapt and overcome them.
+A champion in both title and spirit, Mr Wise Guy served as an example that we are not defined by the challenges in our lives but the way we adapt and overcome them.

 The emotional and physical trauma of his injury didn't stop Mr Wise Guy from trusting his humans and putting forth thrilling, exceptional performances in the show ring with both adults and children.